310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 If they just live off of the legacy of the past without ever working hard themselves, then they’ll never be able to put all their heart into this.
 I feel like we’ll end up in a tight spot, personally…

-But the last time I got fed up, I yelled at them to be more serious… And after that, it looks like they just saw me as an eyesore.
+But the last time I got fed up, I made a ruckus to be more serious… And after that, it looks like they just saw me as an eyesore.

 They don’t speak to me anymore, and they’ve been pushing all kinds of unnecessary work on me ever since…